 - (1) Oversee CRADA activities conducted in DOE facilities under their purview.
-In this capacity, heads of field elements at DOE Field Offices are accountable to the CSO. - (2) Ensure that facilities under their purview effectively carry out their CRADA activities in accordance with applicable laws, regulations, Departmental directives and delegations of authority. - (3) Develop and implement local procedures for the review and approval of CRADA activities consistent with legislation, DOE policies and procedures, and time periods set forth in the DOE Facility Contractor's contract with DOE. - (4) In coordination with the CSO and PSOs, conduct reviews and appraisals of CRADA activities at facilities under their cognizance. - (5) Notify appropriate Headquarters elements in accordance with the notification criteria in Attachment 9 of this Order and guidance from the CSO. - (6) Ensure Contractor review of proposed CRADA activities involving human and/or animal subjects for compliance with the established regulations for protection of these subjects, as appropriate. - (7) Ensure that CRADA activities under their purview are effectively conducted in accordance with applicable security, safeguards, and classification and controlled unclassified information policies, as appropriate.
+In this capacity, heads of field elements are accountable to the CSO. - (2) Ensure that federal staff and the Contractors under their purview effectively carry out appropriate CRADA activities in accordance with applicable laws, regulations, Departmental directives and delegations of authority. - (3) Develop and implement local procedures for the review and approval of CRADA activities consistent with legislation, Departmental directives, and contractual commitments and objectives. - (4) In coordination with the CSO and PSOs, conduct reviews and appraisals of CRADA activities under their cognizance. - (5) Notify appropriate Headquarters elements in accordance with the notification criteria in Attachment 9 of this Order and guidance from the CSO. - (6) Ensure adequate Contractor review and appropriate DOE engagement in proposed CRADA activities involving human and/or animal subjects for compliance with the established regulations and Departmental directives for protection of these subjects, as appropriate. - (7) Ensure that CRADA activities under their purview are effectively conducted in accordance with applicable security, safeguards, and classification and controlled unclassified information policies, as appropriate. - (8) Ensure the Contractor appropriately notifies the Office of Intelligence and Counterintelligence of any CRADA agreements involving intelligence activities - (9) Ensure adequate DOE and Contractor review of CRADA activities for compliance with applicable environmental, safety, and health requirements, including requirements of the National Environmental Protection Act, as appropriate, and to determine the applicability of 10 CFR Part 851 (Worker Safety and Health Program) to CRADA activities. - (10) Consistent with the policies and procedures of the Department regarding CRADA activities, establish performance goals and measures to assess

-- (8) Ensure DOE and Contractor review of CRADA activities for compliance with DOE environmental, safety, and health requirements, including requirements of the National Environmental Protection Act, as appropriate, and to determine the applicability of 10 CFR Part 851 (Worker Safety and Health Program) to CRADA activities. - (9) Consistent with the policies and procedures of the Department regarding CRADA activities, establish performance goals and measures to assess field performance and effectiveness of local CRADA processes and impacts of subsequent improvements and/or additional requirements. - (10) Ensure that summary information is maintained sufficient to respond to reporting requirements and to respond to requests for information from DOE Headquarters or outside entities. - (11) Notify cognizant Contracting Officers of those contracts that must include the Contractor Requirements Document. - h.
-Office of Intelligence and Counterintelligence. - (1) Establishes procedures for all CRADA activities concerning intelligence and intelligence-related programs. - (2) Approves all CRADA activities for intelligence-related programs. - (3) Establishes procedures for CRADA activities involving classified and/or controlled unclassified technology.
-The list of sensitive subjects is maintained by the Office of Defense Nuclear Nonproliferation. - (4) Establishes procedures for CRADA activities involving foreign Participants. - i.
+- performance and effectiveness of local CRADA processes and impacts of subsequent improvements and/or additional requirements. - (11) Ensure periodic review and appraisal of CRADA activities. - (12) Ensure that summary information is maintained sufficient to respond to reporting requirements and to respond to requests for information from DOE Headquarters or outside entities. - (13) Notify cognizant Contracting Officers of those contracts that must include the Contractor Requirements Document. - g.
+Office of Intelligence and Counterintelligence. - (1) Establishes procedures for the review of all CRADA activities concerning intelligence and intelligence-related programs. - (2) Approves all CRADA activities for intelligence-related programs. - (3) Establishes procedures for the review of CRADA activities involving classified and/or controlled unclassified technology.
+The list of sensitive subjects is maintained by the Office of Defense Nuclear Nonproliferation. - (4) Establishes procedures for the review CRADA activities involving foreign Participants. - h.
 Contracting Officers.
 Once notified, incorporate the CRD into the affected contracts.